mohitmv/webio/docs/demo/tabs_and_card.md

-Sample web interface : navbar with 4 tabs and cards for comments.
+Sample web interface : navbar with 4 tabs, each having cards for comments.

 Here is an example of simple web interface having 4 tabs in navbar.
 Corrosponding to each tab, there is a list of cards, displaying some text.
 At the bottom, there is a form, which is used for adding more cards.